 MDD provides many benefits by improving communication, business-alignment, quality, and productivity.
 The authors argue that as the tooling support has vastly matured in the past few years, it might be a good time to take a fresh look it.
 The article reviews 10 common misconceptions.

 Mark Levison observed that, after solid classroom training, teams in larger companies still struggle to adopt TDD.
 To better understand the problem he surveyed team members.
 In this article he shares the problems he uncovered and his own comprehensive strategy, designed to help anyone introducing TDD into an organization.

-This article demonstrates how to build and orchestrate highly configurable and extensible yet light-weight embedded process flow using Aspect Oriented Programming (AOP) techniques.
-The current examples are based on Spring AOP and Aspect J, however other AOP techniques could be used to accomplish the same results.
+This article demonstrates how to build and orchestrate highly configurable and extensible yet light-weight embedded process flow using AOP techniques with Spring AOP and Aspect J. 13

 Retrospective discussion panel on Fred Brooks' article, No Silver Bullet, with Fred Brooks, M. Fowler, R. Lopez, A. Namioka, L. Northrop, D. Parnas, D. Thomas, and S. Fraser.

 For developers and leaders only familiar with Scrum or XP, Lean may be a bit of a mystery.
 Here's an introduction to Lean Thinking and how it enhances software development.
 7

 In this article, Srini Penchikala discusses Domain Driven Design from a practical stand-point.
 The article looks at architectural guidelines and best practices that can be used in a DDD project.
 52